solidjs/solid/README.md

 ## Latest Articles

+- [Exploring Reactivity Patterns in 2020](https://indepth.dev/exploring-the-state-of-reactivity-patterns-in-2020/) What's the latest trend in the frontend?
-- [Why SolidJS: Do We Really Need Another JS UI Library](https://dev.to/ryansolid/why-solidjs-do-we-need-another-js-ui-library-1mdc) Summary of the journey so far.
+- [Why SolidJS: Do We Really Need Another JS UI Library](https://dev.to/ryansolid/why-solidjs-do-we-need-another-js-ui-library-1mdc) Ryan's personal journey creating SolidJS.
 - [Thinking Granular: How is SolidJS so Performant?](https://dev.to/ryansolid/thinking-granular-how-is-solidjs-so-performant-4g37) An end to end look at what makes SolidJS so fast.
 - [Introducing the SolidJS UI Library](https://dev.to/ryansolid/introducing-the-solidjs-ui-library-4mck) Top 5 reasons to consider learning about SolidJS.
 - [A Solid RealWorld Demo Comparison of JavaScript Frameworks](https://levelup.gitconnected.com/a-solid-realworld-demo-comparison-8c3363448fd8) How does Solid perform in a larger application?